Miamiohlibs/SoftwareCheckout2/README.md

 Similar to above, count distinct user emails instead of booking ids:
 `jq '.[] | select(.status == "Confirmed") | {email} ' logs/dailyStats/AdobeCreativeCloud/* | grep email | sort | uniq | wc -l`

+### Report Adobe Savings

+Adobe Creative Cloud licenses are available on a month-to-month basis.
+At the time of this writing, student licenses cost $20/month.
+We can get an estimate of how much money our students saved by not purchasing monthly licenses by running:
+`node savingsReporter.js`

+More information about how this figure is calculated is in the `models/AdobeSavingsCalculator.js` file.

 ## Credits